 Honestly, I never thought I’d appreciate a dog seat protector (of any kind) as much as I do.
 I’ve had dogs all my life, and they go pretty much everywhere that I go in the car.
 I’ve never used seat protector before — but now I wish I’d thought of this sooner.
 The more I can cut down on dog fur accumulation (and dog drool) inside the vehicle, the better!

 For what it’s worth… we also have WeatherTech Floor Mats on all of our floor spaces in both the truck and the SUV.
 These durable floor mats make it a cinch to clean up dog messes like:

 - Muddy paws

 - Dog vomit

 - Dog poop (yep, it happened recently with our aging big dog)

-And now with the backs of the seats being protected from dog fur, I don’t worry about driving other passengers in our car anymore.
+And now with the floors and the backs of the seats being protected from dog fur, I don’t worry about driving other passengers in our car anymore.
 They can’t even tell we’ve had dogs in the vehicle!